 weighed about 8kg.

-The first pass, the
+The first of the three passes, the

-Kongma la is an incredible days trek.
+Kongma La, is an incredible days trek.
 The climb itself is long, hard and

 difficult but the views from the top are the ultimate.
 You have to get through a

 dangerous scree slope to descend and then you have the Khumbu Glacier to get

 over.
 It took all of my experience to manage it all before the clouds came down